Coffee Bean plots Asia expansion, may consider IPO or strategic sale

 He said that if the company decides to do an IPO it could consider both the United States and Asian destinations like Singapore for the listing and said such exits by private equity firms typically take two to seven years.

-Coffee Bean faces an uphill task to compete with Starbucks Corp, the world’s biggest coffee chain, which has a dominant market share in Asia and controls nearly one-third of the $8.9 billion Asia excluding Australia specialty coffee chain market, data from research firm Euromonitor International shows.
+Coffee Bean faces an uphill task to compete with Starbucks Corp (SBUX.O), the world’s biggest coffee chain, which has a dominant market share in Asia and controls nearly one-third of the $8.9 billion Asia excluding Australia specialty coffee chain market, data from research firm Euromonitor International shows.

 Coffee Bean has a nearly 3 percent market share, according to Euromonitor, with a sizeable presence in the Southeast Asian markets of Singapore, Malaysia and Indonesia.
 Elias said there was room for a second large brand across Asia.